s-KaiNet/react-simple-hook-store/README.md

 ### `batchUpdates`

 A function, which accepts a callback.
-Inside that callback you can as many `store.setState` as you wish.
+Inside that callback you can use as many `store.setState` as you wish.
 This will cause only one render inside React components.
 When it might be useful?
 If you perform multiple state updates as a result of async function (or as a result of timeout function).
-React will re-render your component as a result of **every** call to `setState`.
+By default React will re-render your component as a result of **every** call to `setState`.
 More info in this React [issue](https://github.com/facebook/react/issues/14259).